Saudi, Russia seek to finalise oil cuts in G20 talks, want U.S. involved

-UBS said the cuts were still not enough because of a rapid decline in demand.
-It also said the effective cuts will be smaller than the headline number because the baseline used was from October 2018 levels, when overall production was higher.
+UBS said the cuts were still not enough.
 "We still see Brent falling to $20 per barrel or lower in the second quarter of 2020," UBS said.

-(Additional reporting by Olesya Astakova in Moscow, Ahmad Ghaddar, Alex Lawler, Shadia Nasralla in London and Florence Tan in Singapore; Writing by Dmitry Zhdannikov; Editing by Edmund Blair)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)